reactjs/React.NET/site/jekyll/dev/contributing.md

 If you don't have Visual Studio 2017, get the [community edition](https://visualstudio.microsoft.com/downloads/) (it's free!)

-## Contributor License Agreement ("CLA")

-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.

-Complete your CLA here: <https://developers.facebook.com/opensource/cla>

 ## Issues

 We use GitHub issues to track public bugs.
 Please ensure your description is